 If your payment was made through EphPay via an ACH, credit card, or installment plan payment, you can log into EphPay account and click on the Account Activity tab where you will see the payment transaction posted in real-time.
 Alternatively, you can call Student Financial Services at 413-597-4181, or email us at [email protected].

 Williams accepts checks, money orders and electronic transfers from your bank to our bank.
-Credit card payments (with a convenience fee of 2.75%, $1 minimum) can be accepted from MasterCard, VISA, Discover and American Express and must be made through EphPay.
+Credit card payments can be accepted from MasterCard, VISA, Discover and American Express and must be made through EphPay.
+There is a 2.85% fee per transaction for domestic cards and a 3.95% fee per transaction for international cards.
+All credit card transactions incur a $3 minimum fee.
 Credit card payments cannot be accepted at the Student Financial Services office or over the phone.

 You can pay by mail sending a check, money order, or a 529 payment from your bank directly to our office.
 Please keep in mind delays that come with the Postal Service at different times of the year.
 You send your payment directly to our office at: